20 Things to Expect After Brain Surgery

 I naively didn’t give thought to the fact your senses might be affected whenever the brain is touched or suffers a trauma.
 But for the longest time I wasn’t able to use my electric toothbrush because it sounded like there was a constant drill to my head and I felt like my teeth were about to fall out.
 My senses were definitely heightened.
 I’ve also always been really good with spices – hotter the better – but I ordered quite a mild curry around two months after brain surgery which left my eyes and nose streaming and had me downing pints of milk.
 Thankfully, this has normalised now and slowly did so after introducing little things over time.

 2. Recovery takes time.
 A long time.

 I know this sounds obvious, but I really felt I would be back at work, life resumed, after eight weeks.
-When eight weeks passed, I realised how crazy quick that timeframe was.
-There’s a lot I can do now that I couldn’t for a while, but there are still some things, like the lunges in my recent boxing class, that I can’t do yet because of my balance.
+When eight weeks passed, I realised how crazily quick that timeframe was.
+Even after three years of recovery, there are some things, like lunges, yoga poses and cycling, that I can’t properly do because of my balance.
 I used to really beat myself up or compare myself to others when it came to things like writing and walking.
-But I’ve since learnt to be patient.
+But I’ve since learnt to practice patience.
 Everyone goes at their own pace and life really isn’t a race.
 The important thing is that you’re patient with yourself and know that healing takes time.
 Plus, it’s so important that you celebrate those small wins.
-Carrying a hot drink up the stairs or mastering the escalators are by no means considered amazing for many other people, but to me they were major accomplishments at the time.
+Carrying a hot drink up the stairs or mastering the escalators are by no means considered amazing for many other people, but they were major accomplishments for me at the time.

 3. You will have the attention span of a gnat.